Bodyworkers

 by Shogo Mochizuki

-This video supplements the book.
-It guides you through each of the 25 easy-to-learn hand maintenance techniques found in the book, points out common movements that are contraindicated for massage therapists, and demonstrates alternatives you can use.
+There used to be a DVD that supplemented the book.
+It was published by Redwing Books.
+It guided you through each of the 25 easy-to-learn hand maintenance techniques found in the book, pointed out common movements that are contraindicated for massage therapists, and demonstrated alternatives you could use.
+I can no longer find it online, but I did find a nine-minute clip from the video at YouTube.

 [back to top]